elastic/curator/docs/index.rst

 Compatibility
 -------------

-The Elasticsearch Curator Python API is compatible with the 5.x Elasticsearch versions, and supports Python versions 2.7, and 3.5+.
+The Elasticsearch Curator Python API is compatible with Elasticsearch version 6.x, and supports Python versions 3.8, 3.9, 3.10, and 3.11 officially.

 Installation
 ------------